Art that celebrates Ferris State University's Honors Program has been created by students to inspire students for years to come.

 "Engineering students' work is linear; they struggle when a task is concept-driven," Barnum said.
 "We want them seen as people who develop ideas as well as have mechanical skills – to know how to build a bridge and to make it look good, too."

 Several other Aesthetic Engineering projects can be found on the Ferris campus and in the community, such as "The River Flows Within" along the Riverwalk behind Big Rapids Middle School.

 "Public art must have an incredible life span," Barnum said.
 "Students are working to create art that is maintenance-free and cost efficient but has a personal narrative.
 When they hand the sculptures to the Honors Program, they will outlast those buildings."

 Each of the five Honors Program sculptures, which average 4 feet by 5.5 feet, contains about 150 pieces designed to fit together perfectly.
 Various phases of the project were completed at the Creative Arts Center on campus.
 Painting was completed by Scott’s Body Shop in Big Rapids.

 The main project team included Erin Martin, of Cadillac, a sophomore majoring in Architectural Technology who is an Honors student herself.
-Welding Engineering Technology majors Jennifer Maxwell, a junior from Port Huron; Robert Gingrich, a junior from Rockford; and William Teifke, a sophomore from Stevensville, round out the main team.
+Welding Engineering Technology majors Jennifer Maxwell, a junior from Port Huron; Robert Gingrich, a junior from Rockford; and William Teifke, a sophomore from Stevensville, rounded out the main team.